CyberSecurityHat/CTF-Writeup/2022-07-22_MCH2022 CTF/Misc/For starters/README.md

 Encoded data : 5a6d78685a3373334e6a4a6b596d5134596a46684d6a457a4e545a68596a51304e474d7a4e6a4a6b5a475932597a426a4e58303d

-This is easy crypto challenge.<br>
+This is an easy crypto challenge.<br>
 So I just use CyberChef.

 <br>